theharshi/ToyRobotSimulator/README.md

         You can now view and edit the code.

     3.Run the Application:
-        Locate the main class (usually named Main or similar).
+        Locate the main class .
         Right-click on the class and select Run ‘Main’.
         The application will execute, and you’ll see the output in the Run Tool Window